-The organizers requested that I do something “erotic.”
-I decided to curate a relationship between the audience and the artist that on the surface appeared to be a exhibitionist/voyeur dynamic—I, the exhibitionist would be trapped in a box (very literally screwed in and unable to exit) and on display for the audience, the voyeurs, to sit and watch me work.
-But as people began to explore the space and engage with the performance, the roles seemed less cut and dry.
+The organizers, knowing my work well and seeking a more direct handling of explicit material, requested that my exhibition, which took place on May 3, 2026, address some form of eroticism.
+I decided to curate a relationship between the audience and the artist that on the surface appeared as a exhibitionist/voyeur dynamic—I, The Exhibitionist, would be very literally trapped in a box (screwed in and unable to exit without assistance) and on display for the audience, The Voyeurs, to sit and watch me work.
+However, as the audience explored the space and engage with the performance, the roles became less cut and dry.

 The rules—posted clearly upon entry— read: